 beautiful colors like the old masters.

-Student paints have
+Student paints contain

 less pigment than the artists' paints, so they are less expensive.
-They may not produce the good

 They certainly are good for student learning

-load of the student paints.
+load of all the student paints.

-And it is reasonably priced.
+And they are reasonably priced.

 colors and the weather.